iobroker-community-adapters/ioBroker.telegram/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (@GermanBluefox) Added support for sending files directly from the ioBroker file storage via `iobfile://`, `iobobject://` and `iobstate://` URIs (works with Redis/jsonl where the file is not on the local filesystem)
+- (@GermanBluefox) The `/password` message is now deleted from the chat after a successful authentication
+- (@GermanBluefox) Fixed: `requestChatId`/`requestMessageId`/`requestUserId` are now set when receiving a photo, document or other media
+- (@GermanBluefox) Fixed: sending to a recipient by numeric user id (`{ user: "12345" }`) now works
+- (@GermanBluefox) Fixed: no longer crashes when a system notification contains an empty messages list
 - (@GermanBluefox) Added an optional `ioBroker.assistant` instance: messages that no internal rule/command matched are forwarded to it and its answer is sent back to the chat
 - (@GermanBluefox) Migrated the adapter backend to TypeScript; texts are now provided as `i18n` JSON files loaded via `I18n`
 - (@GermanBluefox) The target instance is now checked to be alive before a message is forwarded (text2command/assistant)